jacksund/simmate/docs/full_guides/overview.md

 ## Before you begin

-To get started, make sure you have either completed our [introduction tutorials](/getting_started/overview/) or are comfortable with python.
+To get started, make sure you have either completed our [introductory tutorials](/getting_started/overview/) or are comfortable with python.

 ------------------------------------------------------------

 ## Organization of guides vs. code

 Though we try to keep the organization of our guides and code as close as possible, they do not exactly follow the same structure.
-We learned over time that code/guide organization needs to be handled separately in order to help new users use Simmate without having mastered all of it components.
+We learned over time that code/guide organization needs to be handled separately to help new users begin using Simmate without having mastered all of it components.

 ### documentation

-We try to organize our guides by difficultly level and how a user would normally begin using Simmate features.
-We expect users will start with highest-level features (e.g. the website interface) and then work their way to the lowest level ones from there (e.g. the toolkit and python objects).
-We therefore have the following up front:
+We try to organize our guides in order of progressing difficulty.
+This also matches the way in which most users will begin to work with Simmate&mdash;namely, beginning with the highest-level features (the website interface) and progressing towards the lowest-level features (the toolkit and python objects).
+The documentation therefore proceeds in the following sequence.

 ``` mermaid
 graph LR